 Raycroft won the 2004 Calder Memorial Trophy with the Boston Bruins

-Andrew Raycroft will begin his second season as a volunteer assistant coach in 2015-16.
+Andrew Raycroft will begin his third season as a volunteer assistant coach in 2016-17.
 He will continue to work with the Husky goaltenders.

 During his first season at UConn, Raycroft help guide sophomore goaltender Rob Nichols to one of the best seasons ever produced by a Husky goalie.
 Nichols finished with 1,052 saves, ranked first in Hockey East and fourth in the nation.
 Nichols had four shutouts on the year.